education.vic.gov.au

 All third-party software providers will continue to enable teachers and schools to use the .1, .2 and .3 descriptors in student reporting.

-The length of time during which a student will be assessed against the EAL standards depends on many factors, such as the:
+The length of time during which a student will be assessed against the EAL achievement standards depends on many factors, such as the:

 • existing English language proficiency of the student